 Identity theft and password hacking have become two of the biggest concerns for individuals and businesses worldwide.
 Unfortunately, typical forms of login authentication, including two-step SMS, are not strong enough to prevent data breaches.

-We could all start using external retina or fingerprint scanners, but that requires an expensive external add-on that could still potentially get hacked.
-Instead, behavioral biometrics can boost online security without the need to spend a lot of money on new equipment.
+We could all start using outer retina or fingerprint scanners, but that requires an expensive external add-on that could still potentially get hacked.
+Instead, behavioral biometrics can boost online security without the need to spend much money on new equipment.

 What is behavioral biometrics?